 No Mystery Ingredients.
 Period.

 We can all agree that pads and tampons can contain all sorts of bleaches, toxins and chemicals, right?
 Well, so can a period cup.
 Like a lot of things, just because a company says its product is 100% medical-grade silicone doesn’t always mean that it is.
 We believe in complete transparency.
-For that reason, our products are FDA-registered, meaning that our cup in line with the Food and Drug Administration’s strict health and safety guidelines.

 Always Made in America